cbfacademy-admin/java-rest-api-assessment-tosimiadesoye/README.md

 - **Tailored Plans:** Customised meal and workout plans based on user input.
 - **ChatGPT Integration:** Leverages ChatGPT for workout recommendations when specific goals aren't available in the app's data.
 - **User Data Management:** Enables users to manage their data, allowing creation, retrieval, update, and deletion of information.

+## **Accessing the ChatGPT feature**

+The project utilises ChatGPT API

+- You will need an api key to have access to the ChatGPT feature.
+- You can get the API key from [here](https://platform.openai.com/api-keys)
+- Store the API key in this file: `/src/main/java/com/cbfacademy/apiassessment/OpenAI/.env`

 ## **To View the API documentation in the browser**